 Facilities Master Plan

-As enrollment at Green River Community College continues to grow, and new buildings are built, parking will increasingly play an important role in student access.
+As enrollment at Green River College continues to grow, and new buildings are built, parking will increasingly play an important role in student access.
 Preservation of the natural campus environment is principal in the planning for parking expansion and every effort will be made to protect this important college amenity.
 All new parking development shall consider off-site shuttle opportunities, adjacent land acquisition, and structured parking options prior to proposing additional surface parking lots in currently forested areas.
 All parking strategies will promote alternatives to personal vehicular transportation.

 Current Parking Lot Counts